-I’d loved her as soon as I saw her, felt her rush and she is so much like Rachel I can’t hide the magnetic pull.
-We’d met just the night before at Gryhpon’s Nest Camp in Springfield, Louisiana, maybe an hour and a half drive from my home in New Orleans but you have to watch the Baton Rouge traffic.
+I’d loved her as soon as I saw her, felt her rush and she is so much like Sola I can’t hide the magnetic pull.
+We’d met just the night before at Gryhpon’s Nest Camp in Springfield, Louisiana, not far from my home in New Orleans.
 My fourth stay at this private campground, with my Pagan community for the sacred holiday Imbolc which doubles as my birthday and I now have 30 years.

 All the way to the back of the property she leads me, brave and focus ahead, says we need to look for the big tires: the true entrance to the camp.
 Bare feet find twigs and we navigate through partially trodden bushes and briars that have been gently parted over and over again and lull loosely back into place.

 Chelsea turns off her small light and slows her steps.
 A warm light illuminates her brassy blonde

 hair and our bare feet are grateful to find a straw softer than I knew existed,

 covering the large area in a thick blanket, freshly placed down as a soft and

 holds a last weakened vine open like a curtain for me, as the low murmers fall